Eaglw/Chemical_Engineering/Soft Matter/Interparticle forces.md

 dg-publish: true
 ---
 There are various interparticle forces that become relevant in the field of [[Soft Matter/Soft matter|Soft matter]].
-The fundamental unit of energy in the colloidal and molecular world is given by the [[Thermal energy|thermal energy]], that is useful to scale all the other forces that can exist in a system.
+The fundamental unit of energy in the colloidal and molecular world is given by the [[Soft Matter/Thermal energy|thermal energy]], that is useful to scale all the other forces that can exist in a system.
 ### Comparison of the modulus of thermal energy, gravity and drag forces, with conseguences
 | Particle size | Thermal agitation | Gravity | Drag |
 |---| ---|---|---|